Field Monitoring & Evaluation Associate, Forests Program

 - Engage with various stakeholder and partner working groups and other teams within WRI that are working on monitoring and evaluation frameworks to develop a census-driven project monitoring standard that can be widely adopted within the landscape restoration sector

-- Coordinate and review data coming in from the field for Priceless Planet Coalition projects, working with project developers to ensure all required data is being reported correctly and meets quality standards
+- Review data coming in from the field for Top 100 and Priceless Planet Coalition projects, working with project developers to ensure all required data is being reported correctly and meets quality standards

 - Master’s degree in the Social Sciences or another related field or a Bachelor's degree with 2 additional years of experience